PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: DelayResponseAction(milliseconds)

   Delay the response by the specified amount of milliseconds (UDP-only).
+  The only difference between this action and  :func:`DelayAction` is that they can only be applied on, respectively, responses and queries.
   Subsequent rules are processed after this action.

   :param int milliseconds: The amount of milliseconds to delay the response